abrarsaraf/Netlfix-data-cleaning-analysis-and-visualization/README.md

 ~ What languages are most commonly used in Netflix content?

 ~ How diverse is the content in terms of language offerings?

+## 🔍 Project Process
+The project follows a structured data analysis workflow to explore and extract insights from the Netflix dataset:

+1   Data Collection

+~ Utilized a publicly available Netflix dataset containing details on movies and TV shows, including title, director, cast, country, date added, release year, rating, duration, and category.

+2   Data Cleaning

+~ Handled missing values, removed duplicates, and standardized column formats.

+~ Converted date fields into appropriate datetime formats for time-based analysis.

+3   Exploratory Data Analysis (EDA)

+~ Used visualization libraries like Matplotlib and Seaborn to uncover patterns in content distribution, genre popularity, country-wise data, and ratings.

+~ Analyzed trends over time, top contributors, and duration distributions.

+4   Insights Extraction

+~ Derived key insights on Netflix’s content strategy, regional focus, and genre trends.

+~ Created visual summaries to support findings and answer predefined KPIs.

+5   Conclusion

+~ Summarized the major takeaways and their implications for understanding Netflix's content offerings and audience preferences.